PrimeTimeTran/rn-currencyconverter/README.md

   - USD to VND
 - [X] User can see a prompt showing the current value they've entered
 - [X] User can see a prompt showing the current value's converted value
-- [X] User can see both values formatted correctly for their regionale
+- [ ] User can see both values formatted correctly for the currencies region.
 - [X] User can switch from VND to USD or USD to VND

 ### Rockets 🚀